Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Methods

 \subsection{Researcher Positionality}

 We recognize that researcher backgrounds inevitably shape the design and interpretation of this work.
 All authors are of Indian origin.
-Two are researchers at a university in the United States, and two are researchers at industry research lab in India.
+Two are researchers at a university in the United States, and two are researchers at an industry research lab in India.
+Two authors were part of the technology development teams for \cataractbot, \ashabot, and \shiksha; however, they did not take part in the study interviews.
+Their experiences informed the development of the interview protocol, but all insights discussed in this paper originate from interviews conducted with other lead AI developers involved in the projects.
 Three of the four authors have extensive experience designing and deploying technologies for education, health, and governance in non-Western contexts.
 This experience gave us both access to participants and deep familiarity with the institutional, cultural, and infrastructural challenges of building AI systems in these settings.

 Our methodological choices were informed by this background.
 We used semi-structured interviews to foreground participants’ perspectives and allow them to surface challenges and tradeoffs beyond those anticipated by the research team.
 To reduce potential bias, all interviews were conducted by the author with limited prior professional connection to participants, helping ensure open and candid conversations.
 Participants were assured of anonymity, which encouraged them to share both successes and critical reflections on their projects.
 We see this work as part of a broader commitment to centering local expertise and documenting the opportunities and challenges that developers and domain experts experience in designing culturally aligned AI systems in high-stakes, non-Western contexts.